-I’ve been blogging for over a year now and yet I’ve somehow managed to barely mention the one place I’ve visited more than any other: Yellowstone National Park.
+I’ve been blogging for well over a year now and yet I’ve somehow managed to barely mention the one place I’ve visited more than any other: Yellowstone National Park.

 I’ve been there at least 50 times (not an exaggeration) and it just never gets old.
 Consequently, I have well over 2000 photos of the park.
 Which is a large part of the reason I’m just now getting around to writing about it.
 That’s a LOT of photos to sort through.